mapp-metabolomics-unit/msconvert-launcher/README.md

 # msconvert-launcher
-Script to launch msconvert jobs on Windows
+Script to launch msconvert jobs on Linux